 The different puzzle pieces over the year are:

-Jigsaw lessons all follow the same structure giving this sense of predictability.
+Jigsaw lessons all follow the same structure and routine, giving a clear sense of predictability (and therefore hopefully security too).
 The structure takes account of the learning process:

 – Connect us (an inclusive whole-class game building social skills)